Showing posts with label Kentucky First-Time Home Buyer Loan Programs. Show all posts

 • Competitive interest rates

-• Property must be in a USDA-eligible area see link below (we can check any address)
+• Property must be located in a USDA-eligible area

-• Household income cannot exceed 115% of area median income see link below
+• Household income must be under 115% of area median income

 • Competitive interest rates